-Pupils also have access to 'Pupil concern forms' which allow pupils to raise concerns unanimously.
+Pupils also have access to 'Student Concern Forms' which allow pupils to raise concerns unanimously.
 Pupils are encouraged to report concerns to either their form teacher or any other member of staff.

 Staff are trained to reassure pupils making a report that their concern will be taken seriously and acted upon in a timely manner.